 Futuro 002 remained in Estonia but not in Parnu and once again thanks to detective work by Achim Breiling another Futuro has been discovered once more.
 Google Earth dates the latest satellite imagery to 062810 but contacts have indicated that they have been in touch with the current owner and 002 can therefore be confirmed as still on site at this time.

-Futuro 002 has, like other Futuro's been used in the making of a music video; in this case Jimi Tenor's "The Year Of The Apocalypse" - check it out to the left.
+.
+In addition Futuro 002 has, like other Futuro's, been used in the making of a music video; in this case Jimi Tenor's "The Year Of The Apocalypse".